tstuefe/JEP387/review-guide.md

 Metachunk wraps one chunk - be it a root chunk of 4M or a small chunk of 1K.

 MetaChunk and its payload area are disjunct.
-In the old Metaspace, MetaChunk was a header, followed by the chunk payload.
+In the old Metaspace, `Metachunk` was a header, followed by the chunk payload.
 Elastic Metaspace separates those two, removing the headers from the payload and from Metaspace altogether.
 For details, see `class ChunkPoolHeader` below.

 Metachunk knows its chunk memory area (base address and size aka level).
-It also knows the underlying VirtualSpaceNode whose address range the payload resides in.
+It also knows the underlying`VirtualSpaceNode`whose address range the payload resides in.
 This is needed since it takes care of committing portions of itself on demand.

 Metachunk has a state:
 - _"in-use"_: A chunk in use is owned by a class loader and carries live metadata.
 - _"free"_: A free chunk is not owned by anyone, but awaits re-use in the chunk manager freelist.
 Its memory
 - _"dead"_: A "dead" chunk is just an unused header, without payload.

 Metachunk always lives in a linked list - live chunks live in the in-use list of their SpaceManager, free chunks in the freelists of the ChunkManager, dead chunk headers live in the ChunkHeaderPool.
-Therefore Metachunk has a prev/next member.
+Therefore `Metachunk` has a prev/next member.

 In order to easily do buddy style operations to a chunk (split and merge) it is needed to easily access the neighboring chunks in memory.
-Therefore Metachunk has also references to its lower and upper neighbors.
+Therefore `Metachunk` has also references to its lower and upper neighbors.

-##### Metachunk Memory
+##### `Metachunk` Memory

-A Metachunk which is "in-use" gets allocated from via pointer bump allocation, starting at base.
+A `Metachunk` which is "in-use" gets allocated from via pointer bump allocation, starting at base.
 So it has a used an unused part:

 ```
 +------------------------------+--------------------------------------+